History, Heritage, and Romance.

-These are all part of the story we tell at the Edith Bolling Wilson Birthplace Museum in regards to Edith Bolling Wilson, second wife of the 28th president Woodrow Wilson.
-The Museum needs volunteers to help us tell Mrs. Wilson’s story, maintain our public persona, and grow.
-In return the Museum offers training, experience for those in the job market, free or discounted event tickets, public acknowledgment of our gratitude, and special volunteer “only” events.
+These three words describe the story of the First Lady in regard to Edith Bolling Wilson, second wife of the 28th president Woodrow Wilson.
+Museum volunteers tell the story inherent to Mrs. Wilson’s life, assist with the Museum’s educational programs, and help in the Museum’s restoration efforts of the Bolling Home.
+In return, the Museum offers training, experience for those in the job market, free or discounted event tickets, public acknowledgment of our gratitude, and special volunteer “only” events.

 The Benefits of Volunteering

 - Being a needed member of a community effort

 - Helping to build and strengthen the Museum